DeVaughn Washington

-DeVaughn Lamar Washington (born March 29, 1989) is an American professional basketball player for the Prawira Bandung of the Indonesian Basketball League (IBL).
+DeVaughn Lamar Washington (born March 29, 1989) is an American professional basketball player for Ángeles de la Ciudad de México of the CIBACOPA.
 Washington is known for being a consistent scorer in Europe.
-Standing at 2.03 m, he plays the power forward positions.
+Standing at 2.03 m, he plays the power forward position.
 After playing four years of college basketball at Ohio Washington entered the 2011 NBA draft, but he was not selected in the draft's two rounds.

 High school career

 Washington played high school basketball at Kempsville high school, in Virginia Beach, Virginia.
 He was ranked as the 778 best player of the nation and the 141 best Small forward of the state.

 College career

 In his senior year, Washington was the second best scorer and the second best rebounder of the team, averaging 13.3 points and 5.6 rebounds per game.
 He led the Bobcats to a third postseason appearance in four years.
 Washington finished with 1,061 points for his career in Athens after improving every season.